How to Use Color Correcting Concealers Like a Pro

 When it comes to makeup techniques that can help perfect the appearance of our complexions, color correcting ranks second to none.
-If you haven’t already hopped onboard the color correction train, there’s no better time than now!
-Ahead we share a color correction roadmap to help guide you through how to use — and where to use — your color correcting concealers!
+If you’re dealing with blemishes, discoloration, under-eye circles and redness, color correcting is a practice you’ll want to try.
+Ahead, we share a color correction roadmap to help guide you through how to use — and where to use — your color correcting concealers.

 What Is Color Correction?

 Color correction is a makeup technique that gives a nod to the color wheel.
 Those same colors that complement one another when paired also help to neutralize one another when mixed.
 Meaning those areas of redness, sallowness or darkness on your complexion can be concealed easily with a few swipes and dots to help create a more even-looking skin tone.

 The best part about this popular makeup technique — aside from covering up unwanted blemishes and skin imperfections, of course — is that it’s so easy to incorporate these tricks of the trade into any beauty routine!
 We spill the deets on what colors cancel each other out, plus how to use color correction in your daily makeup application to get flawless-looking skin, in our color correcting concealer guide ahead.

 Pink: For Dullness